scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

                 one of them refers to the last glyph matched (and the other does not)

-    -   KANOU points out that on screens with high dpi FontForge would sometimes draw splines 2 pixels wide and sometimes 1 pixel wide (122dpi had this effect)
+    -   KANOU points out that on screens with high dpi websharpstudios would sometimes draw splines 2 pixels wide and sometimes 1 pixel wide (122dpi had this effect)
     -   KANOU provided another patch for reading bitmaps one part covered a memory leak the other fixed a bug reading ttc files.
     -   Added a LoadEncodingFile scripting command
     -   New french ui.
-    -   FontForge was using the wrong definition of ascent & descent to set those fields in the 'hhea' table.
+    -   websharpstudios was using the wrong definition of ascent & descent to set those fields in the 'hhea' table.
 This confused some mac programs (perhaps others).
     -   Added a "BBox" item to CharInfo scripting.